imonthercks/pintwood-derby/content/homepage/opener.md

 #### How to Participate:

-**Register:** Secure your spot in the derby by registering online or at the event.
+**Register:** Secure your spot in the derby by [registering online](#registration) or by [contacting one of the race organizers](#contact).
 Limited spots available, so don't wait!

+**Pick up your Car Kit:** We'll email you with dates and times to come pickup your kit and pay your registration with plenty of time to get to work on your car.

 **Build Your Dream Car:** Let your creativity run wild as you design and build your Pinewood Derby car.
 Remember, there are prizes for the most creative designs.

-**Race Day:** Bring your car to the event and get ready for some adrenaline-pumping races.
+**Race Day:** Bring your car to check-in between 3PM and 5PM on race day and then get ready for the main event starting at 7PM.

-**Celebrate:** Win or lose, join us for the awards ceremony, delicious food, drinks, and a night of celebration.
+**Celebrate:** Win or lose, join us for the awards ceremony, delicious food, drinks, and the great feeling of knowing you're supporting a great cause!

-#### Bring your competitive spirit and your appetite!

-Mark your calendar and get ready for an unforgettable evening of friendly competition, delicious food, and great company at the Annual Adult Pinewood Derby Extravaganza.
-Whether you're a veteran racer or a rookie, this event is all about having fun and reliving those cherished childhood memories.

-Don't miss out on the racing action, the prizes, and the camaraderie.
-Reserve your spot today and let's make this Pinewood Derby the best one yet!

 [Register Now](#registration)